-With 4G coverage, you can normally access download speeds from Vodafone of around 25-35Mbit/s.
-A more accurate forecast of download speeds in your area can be found on Vodafone’s online coverage map (just click on the Data speed info button once you’ve entered your postcode).
+With 4G coverage, you can normally access download speeds of about 25-35Mbps on Vodafone.
+To get a more accurate figure for download speeds in your area, tap on the “Data speed info” button after entering your postcode.

-|Now Live||15 towns and cities are live on Vodafone 5G (August 2019)|
+|Now Live||54 towns and cities are live on Vodafone 5G (October 2020)|

-|7 towns and cities planned|
+|1 towns and cities planned|

 Tethering & Personal Hotspot

-On Vodafone’s unlimited data plans, it’s possible to tether and to use personal hotspot without any restrictions.
+On Vodafone’s unlimited data plans, it’s possible to tether and use personal hotspot without any restrictions.
 This means you can share your unlimited data allowance with other devices.